wikicite/wcite/README.md

     $ wcite Q55239420
     Q55239420: Shelley, M. (1818).
 Frankenstein (1st ed.).
 London

-It is recommended to save the data in a local [bibliography file] to not query Wikidata each time the record is needed:
+To locally save the bibliographic data in a [bibliography file] pass its name as argument or with option `-b`/`--bibliography`:

     $ wcite refs.json add Q55239420
     Q55239420 added

-Records from this file can then be listed in multiple formats:
+Records from the file can be listed in multiple formats:

     $ wcite refs.json
     Q55239420